 If you miss the Double Up Drive, don’t panic!
 The UBS Optimus Foundation will also double your donation to StrongMinds until 31 December (up to a maximum of $800,000).

 Once the two matching funds have run out, you can make a tax-deductible donation in the following countries: Australia, Canada, Germany, Netherlands, New Zealand, Switzerland, United Kingdom, United States.

 If your country is not listed above, you can make a direct donation at strongminds.org/donate

 Support our further research

-Our progress depends on the financial support of our donors and we still need to raise at least $300,000 to cover our 2023 budget.
-Ideally, we aim to raise $500,000 to fill our growth budget and do even more.
+Our progress depends on the financial support of our donors and we are continuing to fundraise for our 2023 budget.
 If you’d like to see this research happen, please make a donation (donations are tax-deductible in the UK, the US, and the Netherlands).